adityaaher5307/Blinkit_Dashboard/README.md

 4. Medium-sized outlets in Tier 3 locations show the highest profitability
 5. Supermarkets generate higher sales volumes, while grocery stores have better item visibility

-**NOTE:** This analysis was conducted as part of a project and is for educational purposes only.

 ## Binkit Dashboard
 ![Blinkit](https://github.com/user-attachments/assets/5be4727c-d72e-41e2-85ae-056d2feb3804)